-Marathon race day preparation tips can be tough to get right.
-Here's a few practical things to consider so that you perform your best on marathon race day and get ready with the best posssible mindset.
+Marathon race day preparation can be tough to get right with so many things to consider.
+Here's a few practical things to plan and carry out so that you perform your best on marathon race day and get ready with the best possible mindset.

 Work out your travel plans and however long you think it will take you to get to the start line, allow a little bit more to cover unforseen circumstances.
 Traffic may be much worse than usual, depending on the scale of the event you are in.